apostrophecms/docs/docs/guide/templating.md

 ![Screenshot of a file directory highlighting a default-page module views directory and the global views directory](/images/templating-views-dirs.jpg)

 The root `views` directory will usually contain [a layout template](/guide/layout-template.md) and often [fragment templates](/guide/fragments.md).
-Templates in modules' `views` directories will usually be used only for their respective modules.
+Templates in modules `views` directories will usually be used only for their respective modules.
 [Widget](/guide/custom-widgets.md#widget-templates), [page](/guide/pages.md#page-template-essentials), and [piece page](/guide/piece-pages.md#the-index-page-template) templates are the main examples of that.

 ## How templates work together